Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

    in a single epoch and the binary ladder skipped the target version.
 If this has happened, obtain a search proof for the target label-version pair from the prefix tree in the first log entry to contain it (identified in step 5).
+7. Finally, if the binary search failed to find a log entry containing the desired label-version pair, or if the search proof in step 6 returned a proof of non-inclusion, return an error to the user indicating that the version of the label does not exist.
+Otherwise, terminate the search successfully.

 The most important goal of this algorithm is correctly identifying the first log entry that contains the target label-version pair.
 The fundamental purpose for doing this is to make monitoring more efficient for the label owner.
-If a label has a large number of versions, it can become prohibitively expensive for its owner to repeatedly check that every single version is represented correctly in different log entries.
-Instead, the label owner can check that the version was created correctly in the one epoch where it was first added, and then enforce that binary searches for that version will always converge back to that log entry.
+If a label has a large number of versions, it can become prohibitively expensive for its owner to repeatedly check that every single version is represented correctly in multiple log entries.
+Instead, the label owner can check that the version was created correctly in the one epoch where it was first added and then enforce that binary searches for that version will always converge back to that same log entry.

 To allow users to execute this algorithm, the concrete data provided by the